 Electric cars have been painted as part of the solution to reduce emissions globally, but many people remain wary about their practicality.
-What if our innovations in battery materials help to double the real driving range of a typical midsize car to 600 km, on a single charge?
-And what if we could reduce the charging time to 15 minutes by 2025?
+What if our innovations in battery materials help to double the driving range on a single charge to 600 km, halve the size of the battery, extend their lifespans and reduce the charging time to 15 minutes by 2025?

 Our innovations in battery materials will help to make e-mobility fit for everyday use.
 Wouldn't it be great to recharge your e-car in 15 minutes and continue a 600 km drive by 2025?
 And wouldn't it be nice to recharge yourself from daily stress in those 15 minutes?

 We asked the same questions to independent filmmakers.
 This is how they would recharge themselves in 15 minutes:

 By 2025, our innovations in battery materials aim to double the driving range of midsize cars from 300 to 600 km on a single charge.
 This is symbolized in the picture below.
 In a combined 600 km journey in Los Angeles and Shanghai, a message is "written" in the streets by GPS: "keep being optimistic".
 Thanks to our innovative battery materials, we are optimistic about the future of e-mobility!